soundpress/RulesOfNYC/docs/c03/index.rst

          (A) lower priced items are grouped together and

          (B) lower priced items are placed nearest to the consumer.
 On a surface which is parallel to the store floor, such as shelf merchandise, such lower priced items will be placed towards the front edge of the shelf with higher priced items behind.
 Where items are stacked vertically, as in freezer cabinets, the lower priced items will be stacked on top of the higher priced items and grouped at the front of the vertical space allocated to such items.
-If any type of physical separation of multiple priced merchandise is instituted this must be applied uniformly throughout the store and must be disclosed on the store signs referred to in § 5-115(b)(2) and also at each point of sale of the item.
+If any type of physical separation of multiple priced merchandise is instituted this must be applied uniformly throughout the store and must be disclosed on the store signs referred to in 6 RCNY § 5-115(b)(2) and also at each point of sale of the item.
 As an example, if items at a lower price are placed on a different shelf such sign shall be placed where the higher priced item is and where the lower priced item is.

       (vi) In all places where multiple priced items are offered for sale some clear identifying symbol shall be conspicuously displayed at the point of sale to indicate the availability of merchandise at a lower price.
 This requirement shall apply whether or not the retail food store is subject to the requirements of the Truth-In-Pricing Law.
-The symbol and the fact that the symbol designates the presence of lower priced merchandise shall be disclosed in the signs referred to in § 5-115(b)(2).
+The symbol and the fact that the symbol designates the presence of lower priced merchandise shall be disclosed in the signs referred to in 6 RCNY § 5-115(b)(2).

    (4) Advertising.